smj452/Election_Analysis/README.md

-# Election Audit
+# Election Analysis
 ## Overview of Project
 Tom is a Colorado Board of Elections employee who is assigned by his manger to perform an election audit of the tabulated results for U.S. Congressional precinct in Colorado.
 Three primary voting methods are taken into account: Mail-in ballots, punch cards, and direct recording electronic or DRE counting machines.
 Altogether the votes cast by these three methods will determine the final election results.
-As a part of the audit to find the election winner, the following metrics were calculated:

-1.Total Number of Votes cast for the election

-2.Total Number of Votes for each Candidate

-3.The percentage of Votes for each Candidate
+The following are tasks given to complete the election audit of the recent local congressional election.
+1. Total number of votes cast
+2. A complete list of candidates who received votes
+3. Total number of votes each candidate received
+4. Percentage of votes each candidate won

-4.The winner of the election based on the popular vote
+5. The winner of the election based on popular vote

-5.The voter turnout for each county

-6.The percentage of votes for each county out of the total count

-7.The county with the highest turnout

 ### Purpose

 The purpose of the project was to assist Tom in the audit of tabulated results for a US congressional precinct in Colorado.
 Using the data source of a CSV file containing the tabulated totals for the elections from various voting methods, the objective was to automate the process by writing a python script to successfully audit the election.
 Also, if this audit is done successfully with Python, the code will be used for senatorial districts and local elections.

-## Technologies
+## Resources
 #### Project is created with:

 1. ```Python 3.7.6```